-Bring the top and bottom corners of the left side to the middle crease line.
+Bring the upper left and right corners to the middle crease line.

-Again, fold the top and bottom corners of the left side to the middle.
+Again, fold the upper left and right corners to the middle.

 Flip the paper over to the other side.

-Then fold the upper and lower left side to the middle.
+Then fold the upper left corner to the middle.

-In the image above, you can see how the lower left side is folded.
-Now repeat this step with the upper left side of the flyer as well.
+In the image above, you can see how the left side is folded.
+Now repeat this step with the right side of the flyer as well.

 It should now look like the image above.
 Turn the plane to the other side.

-On the other side, you can now see the tip that is pointing to the right.
-Bring the tip to the left.
+On the other side, you can now see the tip that is pointing downwards.
+Bring the tip to the top.

-When the paper plane is folded in half, fold the top part downwards to make one of the wings of the plane.
+When the paper plane is folded in half, fold the nearest wing leftwards to make one of the wings of the plane.
 Then, flip it over to the other side.

 The last step is to fold the winglets of the plane.
 Take the outer edges of the wings and fold them along their entire length, about 1 centimeter.